 In 2008, I co-founded an adventure coordination company called Reality Rush, which organizes events based on reality shows like Survivor, Big Brother and The Amazing Race for team building retreats and corporate get-togethers.

 Travel is my passion.
-To date, I’ve visited 40 foreign countries, and hope to one day visit every country in the world.
+To date, I’ve visited over 40 foreign countries, and hope to one day visit every country in the world.
 I once spent 6 months backpacking through Asia (from Japan to India), and also once drove 10,000 miles from England to Mongolia in a tiny little Fiat, whilst distributing rubber duckies.
 I attended the Olympics in Beijing (2008) and London (2012).
 Between 2013 and 2014, I visited all 50 states in one year.
 Later that Fall, I completed the Mototaxi Junket, driving a “sofa bike” across the entire length of Peru for charity.
 In 2016, I spent six months living in Australia on a Working Holiday Visa; when I wasn’t traveling all over the continent in a campervan, I also found time to produce a special for Animal Planet called Deadliest Place on Earth.
 In 2019, I drove a motorized rickshaw across the entire subcontinent of India in the Rickshaw Run.
 Back on the North American continent, my second home is my 1991 Volkswagen Bus named “Marty.”
 Together, we’ve had many #VANLIFE adventures.

 When I’m not filming on location or traveling for pleasure, I live in Los Angeles.

 In my spare time, I work on my own documentaries, perform live sketch comedy, and run a dozen websites about topics including old school computer programming, microfiction, viral videos, stone age weapons.
 My interests include climbing trees, teh internetz, freight hopping, and the Biggest Ball of Twine in Minnesota.